 The Open School looks forward to a time when we can resume school on campus in all its communal richness.
 But until the COVID-19 pandemic has been resolved, life at The Open School will need to adjust accordingly.

-The Open School recognizes that child care is a significant part of what families’ tuition pays for.
-If it turns out that we are not able to gather at all in the fall, and are stuck in Online Mode for an extended period of time, we will modify our enrollment contracts to allow families to unenroll mid-year without being on the hook financially for the remainder of the year.
+Nonetheless, The Open School recognizes that child care is a significant part of what families’ tuition pays for.
+If it turns out that we will be in Red or Orange phase with no in-person school for an extended period of time, we will modify our enrollment contracts to allow families to unenroll mid-year without being on the hook financially for the remainder of the year.

 We’ve created a Tuition Hardship Grant for families who have been economically impacted and cannot pay their tuition.
 Please consider giving to this fund to help our community stay together as we weather this storm.

 Our school operates on a shoestring budget, and though our expenses are not lower during this time, we understand that many parents cannot continue to pay full tuition with their kids at home and their income decreased.
 Our community has committed to make sure the school remains strong throughout this time so when it is over, we have a school to return to.

 Current families who need to apply for the grant can do so here.
 Grants are given out each month, so please re-apply each month.
 We love you!Go to top ▴

 Staff will continually monitor the changing conditions in our area, and will communicate these conditions to the school community on a weekly basis via email and GroupMe.
 We will also notify our community if any student or staff has come into contact with someone confirmed to have COVID-19, although we will keep the identity of exposed individuals confidential.